mortang2410/dotfiles/README.md

   might display some errors).

-- Upon starting tmux, press `C-b I`  (`C-b` stands for `Ctrl+b`) to install tmux plugins.
+- Install `tmux` via `apt` as usual.
+Upon starting tmux, press `C-b I`  (`C-b` stands for `Ctrl+b`) to install tmux plugins.

 - urxvt.
 The default Ubuntu package rxvt-unicode-256color is good enough.
 But I use my own version, which has support for wide glyphs and emoji (non-colored).

   ```shell
   git clone https://github.com/mortang2410/rxvt-custom ~/urxvt